Public Health Section

 14–30 days

-A mosquito can live for 14 to 30 days, laying eggs multiple times in its lifetime.
+A mosquito can live for 14 to 30 days, laying eggs multiple times throughout its lifetime.

 11M+

-One female with 4 blood meals in 3 months can result in over 11 million adult mosquitoes.
+One female mosquito with 4 blood meals in 3 months can produce over 11 million adult mosquitoes.